Introduction to Emotional Pain Intervention (EPI®): Brain-Changing Conversation Keys to Transformation

 What’s the best course for me to take first?

-You can start with either Introduction to EPI® or the Brain-based Hypnotherapy Basics course.
-Even if you have prior hypnotherapy training the new ‘explain the whole brain as an amazing organ’ conversation is based of cutting edge neuroscience that is only covered in depth in the Brain-based Hypnotherapy Basics course and/or Introduction to Emotional Pain Intervention (EPI®).
-Brain-based Advanced Hypnotherapy targets applied use of the brain as organ model and lots of practice honing your new brain-change skills.
+Best to take the Introduction to EPI® first.
+The new ‘explain the whole brain as an amazing organ’ conversation is based of cutting edge neuroscience that is only covered in depth in the Introduction to Emotional Pain Intervention (EPI®).

 Where do I fly into?